KLOmegalul/KLOmegalul/README.md

-Worked as a Video editor for 2+ years
+Working as a Video editor for 2+ years

 Currently studying ICT